 - Write an end of the year wrap-up essay about themselves.

-You can all the course: Career Exploration Language Arts or Language Arts 9 (or 10 or 11 or 12)
+You can call the course: Career Exploration Language Arts or Language Arts 9 (or 10 or 11 or 12).

 7Sisters email subscribers receive periodic practical encouragement, special offers and NO SPAM EVER.